Bathroom: Plumbing

-The design of a bathroom must account for the use of both hot and cold water, in significant quantities, for cleaning the body.
+The bathroom design must account for the use of hot and cold water, in significant quantities, for cleaning the body.
 The water is also used for moving solid and liquid human waste to a sewer or septic tank.
 Water may be splashed on the walls and floor, and hot humid air may cause condensation on cold surfaces.
-From a decorating point of view the bathroom presents a challenge.
-Ceiling, wall and floor materials and coverings should be impervious to water and readily and easily cleaned.
+From a decorating point of view, the bathroom presents a challenge.
+Ceiling, wall, and floor materials and coverings should be impervious to water and readily and easily cleaned.
 The use of ceramic or glass, as well as smooth plastic materials, is common in bathrooms for their ease of cleaning.
-Such surfaces are often cold to the touch, however, and so water-resistant bath mats or even bathroom carpets may be used on the floor to make the room more comfortable.
-Alternatively, the floor may be heated, possibly by strategically placing resistive electric mats under floor tile or radiant hot water tubing close to the underside of the floor surface.
+Such surfaces are often cold to the touch, however, so water-resistant bath mats or even bathroom carpets may be used on the floor to make the room more comfortable.
+Alternatively, the floor may be heated, possibly by strategically placing resistive electric mats under the floor tile or radiant hot water tubing close to the underside of the floor surface.

 Electricity

 Electrical appliances, such as lights, heaters, and heated towel rails, generally need to be installed as fixtures, with permanent connections rather than plugs and sockets.
 This minimizes the risk of electric shock.
 Ground-fault circuit interrupter electrical sockets can reduce the risk of electric shock, and are required for bathroom socket installation by electrical and building codes in the United States and Canada.
-In some countries, such as the United Kingdom, only special sockets suitable for electric shavers and electric toothbrushes are permitted in bathrooms, and are labelled as such.
+In some countries, such as the United Kingdom, only special sockets suitable for electric shavers and electric toothbrushes are permitted in bathrooms and are labelled as such.

 UK building regulations also define what type of electrical fixtures, such as light fittings (i.e. how water-/splash-proof) may be installed in the areas (zones) around and above baths, and showers.

 Lighting

-Bathroom lighting should be uniform, bright and must minimize glare.
-For all the activities like shaving, showering, grooming etc. one must ensure equitable lighting across the entire bathroom space.
-The mirror area should definitely have at least two sources of light at least 1 feet apart to eliminate any shadows on the face.
+Bathroom lighting should be uniform, and bright and must minimize glare.
+For all the activities like shaving, showering, grooming, etc. one must ensure equitable lighting across the entire bathroom space.
+The mirror area should have at least two sources of light at least 1 foot apart to eliminate any shadows on the face.
 Skin tones and hair color are highlighted with a tinge of yellow light.
-Ceiling and wall lights must be safe for use in a bathroom (electrical parts need to be splash proof) and therefore must carry appropriate certification such as IP44.
+Ceiling and wall lights must be safe for use in a bathroom (electrical parts need to be splashproof) and therefore must carry appropriate certification such as IP44.

 All forms of bathroom lighting should be IP44 rated as safe to use in the bathroom.